Administration Webshops Websites

 Use individual formatting carefully

 You should be particularly careful with the text settings 'Size' and 'Text colour' / 'Background colour', as all individual formatting that you activate for a block overwrites the general formatting that is preset in the theme and by your web designer.
 In general, you do not need to make any changes to the text or heading block.
-If you define too much individual formatting, the overall view of your post will be unstable.
+If you define too much individual formatting, the overall view of your post will become unstable.
 Constantly changing font sizes or text colours confuse the reader and distract from the content.
 Therefore: less is more.

 Organise your text logically with subheadings H2, H3 and, if necessary, H4.
 But be selective with the use of the "bold / strong / bold" marker, as these are also SEO-relevant and are analysed by search engines.